Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis: Properties

-Note that a permutation of $\boldsymbol\rho$ permutes all entries while a permutation of the rows and columns is allowed to only permute these (and not individual entries).
+Note that if strict partition holds, so does loose partition.
+However, the converse does not necessarily hold.

-Lastly, we define the rich-get-richer property under the assumption of the exchangeability and partitioning properties.
-The general idea is that new customers are more likely to join topics with more customers.
-Let $\rho_{i(\cdot)}=\sum\limits_{j=1}^{K_2}\rho_{ij}$ and $\rho_{(\cdot)i}=\sum\limits_{j=1}^{K_1}\rho_{ji}$.
+Lastly, we define the rich-get-richer property under the assumption of exchangeability and partition properties.
+The general idea is that new customers tend to join topics with more customers.
+Let $\rho_{(\cdot)i}=\sum\limits_{j=1}^{K_1}\rho_{ji}$ and $\rho_{i(\cdot)}=\sum\limits_{j=1}^{K_2}\rho_{ij}$.
 In addition, let $\xi_i$ be the probability of a new customer being assigned to topic $i$ in mode 1 and $\theta_{ij}$ be the probability of a new customer being assigned to topic $j$ in mode 2 given that the customer was assigned to topic $i$ in mode 1.
-Note that because of the exchangeability property, $\xi_i$ and $\theta_{ij}$ do not depend on the order of the customers.
-Also, note that for the independent topic model, we can drop the dependency in $\theta$ on the topic in the first mode and denote $\theta_{i}$ as the probability of a new customer being assigned to topic $i$ in mode 2.
+Due to the exchangeability property, $\xi_i$ and $\theta_{ij}$ do not depend on the customers' order.
+Also, for the independent topic model, we can drop the dependency in $\theta$ on the topic in the first mode and denote $\theta_{i}$ as the probability of a new customer being assigned to topic $i$ in mode 2.

-\begin{definition} We say that an independent topic model has the rich-get-richer property if \begin{enumerate} \item assuming $\rho_{i(\cdot)}\neq0$ and $\rho_{j(\cdot)}\neq0$, then $\xi_i > \xi_j$ if and only if $\rho_{i(\cdot)}>\rho_{j(\cdot)}$ (Mode 1), and \item assuming $\rho_{(\cdot) i}\neq0$ and $\rho_{(\cdot) j}\neq0$, then $\theta_{i}>\theta_{j}$ if and only if $\rho_{(\cdot)i}>\rho_{(\cdot)j}$ (Mode 2). \end{enumerate} \end{definition}
+\begin{definition} We say that an independent topic model has the \textbf{rich-get-richer} property if \begin{enumerate} \item assuming $\rho_{i(\cdot)}\neq0$ and $\rho_{j(\cdot)}\neq0$, then $\xi_i > \xi_j$ if and only if $\rho_{i(\cdot)}>\rho_{j(\cdot)}$ (Mode 1), and \item assuming $\rho_{(\cdot) i}\neq0$ and $\rho_{(\cdot) j}\neq0$, then $\theta_{i}>\theta_{j}$ if and only if $\rho_{(\cdot)i}>\rho_{(\cdot)j}$ (Mode 2). \end{enumerate} \end{definition}

-\begin{definition} We say that a hierarchical topic model has the rich-get-richer property if \begin{enumerate} \item assuming $\rho_{i(\cdot)}\neq 0$ and $\rho_{j(\cdot)}\neq0$, then $\xi_i > \xi_j$ if and only if $\rho_{i(\cdot)}>\rho_{j(\cdot)}$ (Mode 1), and \item assuming $\rho_{ki}\neq 0$ and $\rho_{kj}\neq0$, then $\theta_{ki}>\theta_{kj}$ if and only if $\rho_{ki}>\rho_{kj}$ (Mode 2). \end{enumerate} \end{definition}
+\begin{definition} We say that a hierarchical topic model has the \textbf{rich-get-richer} property if \begin{enumerate} \item assuming $\rho_{i(\cdot)}\neq 0$ and $\rho_{j(\cdot)}\neq0$, then $\xi_i > \xi_j$ if and only if $\rho_{i(\cdot)}>\rho_{j(\cdot)}$ (Mode 1), and \item assuming $\rho_{ki}\neq 0$ and $\rho_{kj}\neq0$, then $\theta_{ki}>\theta_{kj}$ if and only if $\rho_{ki}>\rho_{kj}$, $\forall\ k$ (Mode 2). \end{enumerate} \end{definition}

-The difference between definitions \ref{iRGR} and \ref{hRGR} is that the independent version only compares the fibers (rows and columns) of the partition, while the hierarchical version compares individual elements within each fiber.
+The difference between definitions \ref{iRGR} and \ref{hRGR} is that the independent model only compares the fibers (rows and columns) of the partition.
+In contrast, the hierarchical model compares individual elements within each fiber.

+The rich-get-richer property is important because it guides the model to group similar genes and pathways rather than creating a new topic.
+A model without this property would place each gene in a separate topic, negating the model’s utility.